 Five Ways to Offer Excellent Customer Service During the COVID-19 Pandemic

 We are living in unprecedented times as businesses and consumers learn to navigate the challenges of COVID-19.
-Everyone is adjusting behaviors and learning to work together to get through this trying time.
+Everyone is adjusting behaviors, trying to find reliable information, and learning to work together to get through this trying time.
 With the right adjustments, your small business can provide excellent customer service that builds trust with your loyal customers during this trying time.
 Here are five things every small business should be doing during (and after) the shutdown.

 1. Communicate clearly how your business is responding